xc2/intensity-segments/DEVELOP.md

 - Build and packaging the library
 - Upload the tarball to the GitHub Release

-Then a job for publishing to NPM will be in pending review state for manual approval.
+Then a job for publishing to NPM will be in pending review state for environment approvers' approval.

 You can verify the tarball before approving the npm publishing job.